-Protesters including Brett Power appear in Wellington District Court
+Woman appears in court after break-in at Government House

 He and others facing similar charges appeared via an audio visual link, broadcast from the District Court's foyer.

-It follows struggles at the courts last month, in which anti Covid mandate protesters were unable to appear in court, due to non-compliance with the court's requirement of the use of masks and vaccine passes.
+It follows struggles at the courts last month, in which anti-Covid-mandate protesters were unable to appear in court, due to non-compliance with the court's requirement of the use of masks and vaccine passes.

 Lawyers said at the time they had been unable to meet with their clients and bail conditions had to be issued outside the courthouse to those refusing to comply with Covid-19 rules and restrictions.

-A week has now passed since the anti Covid mandate occupation at Parliament was brought to an end.
+A week has now passed since the anti-Covid-mandate occupation at Parliament was brought to an end.

 Police have since appealed to the public for first-hand images and videos taken during their operation last Wednesday, to assist them in investigating and prosecuting anyone who engaged in criminal behaviour.